Chaos Calls 01: Learning Visit

 “Well, actually, Meredith has told me nothing.
 She and my number one girlfriend, Lia, had a long talk a little while ago.
 Then Lia told me I was taking Meredith to the dance, and I had to come here to formally ask you for permission to take her.
 So, here I am, as commanded.”

-He glances at a very red faced Meredith, and starts to laugh.
+He glances at a very red faced Meredith, then he starts to laugh.
 After a minute, or so, he calms down, and asks, “How do you feel about swords?
 Do you know how to use one?”
 Now I know why Kira will be meeting me here, she’ll probably be bringing my swords here to me.

 “Swords are good tools that have their uses.
 Not only do I know how to use one, I own a couple.
 I suspect Lia arranged for someone to bring mine to me, here.”
 He grins, and so do many of the members.